 The decision to conduct a human resource audit begins during the audit planning process as a conversation between internal audit and the company’s leadership team.
-This discussion regarding what HR areas are of the biggest concern to the company will lay the groundwork for the human resources audit program that internal audit is responsible for implementing.
+This discussion regarding which HR areas are of the biggest concern to the company will lay the groundwork for the human resources audit program that internal audit is responsible for implementing.

 HR Audit Checklist

 When initially developing your audit procedures for a human resource audit, develop them based on federal laws and the local laws in your state.
-The focus of an HR audit is to provide coverage over legal risks and reputational risks your company has concern over; as such, creating your audit procedures based off the law is the surest way to address these risks.
+The focus of an HR audit is to provide coverage over legal requirements and reputational risks your company has concern over; as such, creating your audit procedures based on the law is the surest way to address these risks.
 Familiarize yourself with employment forms (W-2, I-9, etc), how they should be filled out, and the rules and penalties associated with these contracts.
 Ask yourself “What are the rules that should be followed and what kind of testing can I perform to make sure we are addressing those rules?”

-- Always double-check the law.
 Human resource laws do not change very often, allowing internal auditors to create templates to leverage from audit to audit.
-Nonetheless, it is always wise to double check for changes or updates to regulations before proceeding to roll-forward existing templates.
+Nonetheless, it is always wise to double-check for changes or updates to regulations before proceeding to roll-forward existing templates.

 Due to the sensitive nature of handling employees’ personal information, plan your audit processes accordingly.
 Set aside time to perform in-person testing, knowing you will not be allowed to leave the premises with documents containing sensitive information.

 Because most issues identified during a human resource audit should be addressed immediately to avoid legal ramifications — or, in the case of HR-related SOX findings, turning into misstatements on a company’s financial reports — it is important to escalate issues immediately and prioritize fixing them in real-time.
 Addressing how to prevent these issues from occurring in the future can be done in the HR audit report later.

-- Be a value-add where you can.
-For example: some HR areas are also covered from a financial reporting (Sarbanes-Oxley or SOX) perspective.
+For example, some HR areas are also covered from a financial reporting (Sarbanes-Oxley or SOX) perspective.
 Internal auditors performing SOX testing who notice HR-related operational problems can set aside time to address those issues with the HR department, as these problems have operational ramifications for the company.

 To learn how AuditBoard can help you streamline your HR audit process from end to end, contact us today for a customized demo by filling out the form below.